-Adrenal Supplements – Most people with thyroid dysfunction require adrenal support because they need to regulate cortisol hormone better.
+Adrenal Supplements – Most people with thyroid dysfunction require adrenal support because they need to regulate the cortisol hormone better.

-Zinc – Zinc deficiencies can lead to insufficient levels of T4 and T3.
+ZINC – Zinc deficiencies can lead to insufficient levels of T4 and T3.
 Also, zinc is needed for the deiodinase enzymes.

 Tyrosine – Required for synthesis of thyroid hormone, this amino acid binds the iodine molecules to form T4 in the human body.
 Tyrosine has other benefits too.